Keio University

 For sustainable regional formation, the participation of the younger generation moving into the area and the children who will be responsible for future town planning is important.
 Neighborhood mobility services that are friendly to child-rearing households and children are also highly convenient for the elderly, and can be expected to improve the willingness of all residents to go out for shopping or dining, leading to improved regional circulation and revitalization of the local economy.
 We believe that neighborhood mobility services used by the elderly, as well as child-rearing households and children, will become an important element of future town planning.

-Challenges for Neighborhood Mobility Services
+Challenges of Neighborhood Mobility Services

-What "Town-wide Automated Mobility Services" is challenging is the creation of a mobility service ecosystem through a combination of regional self-help and mutual aid in cooperation with neighborhood associations and private services.
-We aim to build a mechanism (hereinafter referred to as "Local MaaS") where the funds necessary for operation continue to circulate by cooperating with local shops.
-We believe that building a Local MaaS that includes not only neighborhood mobility services but also cooperation with public transportation and non-transportation services will lead to the business sustainability of neighborhood mobility services.
+The "Town-Center Automated Mobility Service" challenges itself to create a mobility service ecosystem through a combination of regional self-help and mutual aid in cooperation with neighborhood associations and private services.
+We aim to build a mechanism where the funds necessary for operation continue to circulate by collaborating with local shops (hereinafter referred to as "Local MaaS").
+We believe that building Local MaaS, which includes not only neighborhood mobility services but also coordination with public transportation and non-transportation services, will lead to the business sustainability of neighborhood mobility services.